elasticsearch-dump/elasticsearch-dump/README.md

 New options, `--suffix` allows you to add a suffix to the index name being created e.g. `es6-${index}` and `--prefix` allows you to add a prefix to the index name e.g. `${index}-backup-2018-03-13`.
+`--order` accepts `asc` or `desc` and allows the indexes/aliases to be sorted before processing is performed

 ## Usage Examples